Aquabbas/WhatToWear/README.md

    - Implement data fetching from the backend API to retrieve weather data and receive clothing recommendations.

 2. Backend:
-   - The backend of your application will be developed using Python, utilizing a web framework such as Django or Flask.
+   - The backend of your application will be developed using Python, utilizing a web framework such as FastAPI.
    - Create the necessary backend components to handle user requests, process data, and interact with the Visual Crossing API.
    - Implement API endpoints to receive user preferences, fetch weather data from the Visual Crossing API, and send clothing recommendations to the frontend.

 3. Visual Crossing API Integration:
-   - Integrate Apple's Visual Crossing API to fetch real-time weather data based on the user's location or a location of their choice.
+   - Integrate the Visual Crossing API to fetch real-time weather data based on the user's location or a location of their choice.
    - Use the appropriate libraries or modules in Python to make HTTP requests to the Visual Crossing API and retrieve weather information.
    - Process the received weather data and extract the relevant parameters such as temperature, precipitation, sky conditions, wind conditions, time of day, humidity level, and UV levels.